Funny horror books you’ll love if you’re excited for Ghostbusters: Frozen Empire

 A Dirty Job by Christopher Moore

 Charlie Asher is a pretty normal guy with a normal life, married to a bright and pretty woman who actually loves him for his normalcy.
 They’re even about to have their first child.
 Yes, Charlie’s doing okay— until people start dropping dead around him, and everywhere he goes a dark presence whispers to him from under the streets.
-Charlie Asher, it seems, has been recruited for a new position: as Death.
+Charlie Asher, it seems, is recruited for a new position: as Death.

 The Twisted Ones by T Kingfisher